WHERE TO FIND, HOW TO USE AND HOW TO PRESERVE YOUR WOODEN CRATES

 Dealing with Woodworm in Vintage Finds

 Woodworm is not hard to treat though.
-Raw wood can be doused in woodwork killer but with treated would that doesn’t always work.
+Raw wood can be doused in anti-woodworm liquid but with varnished or painted wood, that doesn’t always work.
 I use my oven for smaller vintage wooden items that I want to preserve for the future and that I do not want to have destroyed by the little pests.

 Okay now that we have that out of the way.